-A brief history of my history
+A brief history of my history with the 3000GT

 For me, the ultimate group of cars came in the form of 90s Japanese super coupes.
 My parents were Nissan fans, and I can remember looking at a red 300ZX in the showroom as they shopped for less exciting family transportation.

 The Toyota Supra, Mazda RX-7, Nissan 300ZX, Acura NSX and Mitsubishi 3000GT were the best that Japan had to offer, and maybe I felt the pull toward them because I’m a 90s kid.
 Or because they looked like an F-14 inside, or the styling was so advanced for the day that I believe you could pluck an FD RX-7 off the street, stick it in the showroom in 2020, and it wouldn’t look out of place.

 Of these, I was drawn most to the 3000GT.
 The big hoop 97-style spoiler, big chrome wheels, long nose and wide body give it the perfect proportions in my eye.
 And, as these cars were meant to be for grand touring, they offered a comfortable ride and luxurious appointments.
 To get the equivalent, you’d have to go to Porsche, or Italian, and spend significantly more.